Anomalies in B mesons decays: A phenomenological approach: Pulls of the observables in Scenario VII

 \section{Pulls of the observables in Scenario VII}

-This table contains all observables that contribute to the global fit, as well as their prediction in scenario VII and their pull in both scenario VII (NP pull) and SM (SM pull).
+This table contains all observables that contribute to the global fit, as well as their prediction in Scenario VII and their pull in both Scenario VII (NP pull) and SM (SM pull).
 Predictions for dimensionful observables are expressed in the corresponding power of GeV (for example, $\Delta M_s$ in GeV and $\sigma^0_\mathrm{had}$ in $\mathrm{GeV}^{-2}$).
-Observables are ordered according to their SM pull, and color-coded according to the difference between the scenario VII and SM pulls: green observables have a better pull in scenario VII, red observables have a better pull in the SM and white observables have a similar pull in both cases.
+The notation $\langle\cdot\cdot\cdot\rangle$ means that the observable is binned in the invariant mass-squared of the di-lepton system $q^2$, with the endpoints of the bin in $\mathrm{GeV}^2$ given in the superscript.
+Accordingly, the notation $\frac{\langle \mathrm{BR}\rangle}{\mathrm{BR}}$ denotes a binned branching ratio normalised to the total branching ratio.
+Observables are ordered according to their SM pull, and color-coded according to the difference between the Scenario VII and SM pulls: green observables have a better pull in Scenario VII, red observables have a better pull in the SM and white observables have a similar pull in both cases.\\ Notice that not all observables are affected by NP in our scenario.
+However, the inclusion of these observables does not alter the value of the $\Delta \chi^2$, since their prediction and uncertainty are unchanged from the SM, and the statistical significance of the fit remains unchanged.\\

 { }